Table of Contents

 Every habit, whether healthy or not, comes with triggers and cravings.
 For regular drinkers, this might be a certain time of the day, like late afternoon after work for example, or simply the weekend when people tend to drink more.

-Knowing that the desire to drink will arise gives us the opportunity to find an alternate activity during that time, or change our routine enough that we don’t dwell on having a cocktail during the normal time.
+Knowing that the desire to drink will arise gives us the opportunity to find an alternate activity during that time.
+Learn to change the normal routine enough that we don’t dwell on having a cocktail at the usual time.

 For others, going out or seeing friends socially may trigger the desire to drink.